joelcarranza/bikebus/README.md

 # SMS

-A user can ask for directions via text message by texting XXX-XXXX (TODO).
+A user can ask for directions via text message by texting (504) 322-4900.
 An example of possible text message commands are

 	Audubon Park to Superdome
 	directions from Audobon Park to Superdome by bike